iutools/iutools/java/iutools-apps/doc/test-plan.md

   - Click on copy to clipboard and paste into a text editor
   - Copy text to text editor, and make sure that the selected spelling is the one that appears in the editor

+##Morpheme Search

+Happy path
+- Enter morpheme 'tut', then click on Search
+  - Should see two  morphemes that match 'tut'
+  - Click on each of the morphemes and inspect the list of hits for it
+    - Words should be sorted in DECREASING order of frequency
+    - Clicking on a word should show:
+      - Description of the word
+      - A list of parallel English-Inuktut sentences using that word

+Submit form with Enter key
+- Enter morpheme 'tut', then PRESS ENTER
+  - Form should be submitted